FENECON Industrial S — Assembly and Operating Instructions

 When carrying out inspection work, ensure that the product is in a safe condition.
 Improperly performed inspections can have serious consequences for people, the environment and the product itself. |

-Inspection work may only be carried out by trained and qualified specialists. |
+Inspection work must only be carried out by trained and qualified specialists. |

 Check the product and the cables regularly for visible external damage.
-If components are defective, contact FENECON service.
-Repairs may only be carried out by a qualified electrician.
+If components are defective, contact the FENECON Service.
+Repairs must only be carried out by a qualified electrician.

 Residual risks: